momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 12. Feel free to adjust the map to make it more aesthetically pleasing.
 If you're happy with what you have then you're done!

+13. Once you're done with your map, you can export it in a variety of formats.
+Let's export it as an image.
+Click on **Layout > Export as Image**.
+Navigate to your GIS_Data folder and create a folder called **Maps**.
+Navigate to that folder and name your file **stl_map**.
+Click save, accept the defaults, and click save again.
+If your export is successful, you will get a message on the top of the layout window saying that the export was successful.